Economy of Liberia

-The economy of Liberia is extremely underdeveloped, with only $3.222 billion by gross domestic product as of 2019, largely due to the First (1989–1996) and Second Liberian Civil War (1999–2003).
-Liberia itself is one of the poorest and least developed countries in the world, according to the United Nations.
+The economy of Liberia is a low-income economy shaped by the legacy of civil war, dependence on commodity exports, and persistent infrastructure constraints.
+Liberia's economy is centered on agriculture, mining, forestry, services, and maritime registration, while much of the population continues to rely on subsistence farming and informal economic activity.

+Following the end of the Second Liberian Civil War in 2003, economic growth resumed, though development has remained uneven and vulnerable to external shocks, fiscal pressures, and high poverty levels.
+In recent years, growth has been supported by mining, agriculture, services, remittances, and gradual improvements in electricity access and regional trade integration.
+Liberia's fiscal framework is anchored in an annual national budget, which for fiscal year 2025 totaled approximately US$880.7 million.

 Until 1979, Liberia's economy was among the more developed and fastest-growing in Sub-Saharan Africa, but after the 1980 coup d'état, it declined, and the civil war destroyed much of Liberia's economy and infrastructure, especially the infrastructure in and around the nation's capital, Monrovia.
 The war also caused a brain drain and the loss of capital, as the civil war involved overthrowing the Americo-Liberian minority that ruled the country.
 Some have returned since 1997, but many have not.

-Liberia is richly endowed with water, mineral resources, forests, and a climate favorable to agriculture, but poor in human capital, infrastructure, and stability.
-Liberia has a fairly typical profile for Sub-Saharan African economies.
+Liberia's economy has been described as exhibiting characteristics of a “natural resource trap,” in which reliance on commodity exports contributes to cycles of growth volatility and stagnation.
+The country is richly endowed with water, mineral resources, forests, and a climate favorable to agriculture, but faces significant constraints in human capital development, infrastructure, and institutional capacity.
 The majority of the population is reliant on subsistence agriculture, while exports are dominated by raw commodities such as rubber and iron ore.
 Local manufacturing, such as it exists, is mainly foreign-owned.

-The democratically elected government, installed in August 1997, inherited massive international debts and currently relies on revenues from its maritime registry to provide the bulk of its foreign exchange earnings.
-The restoration of the infrastructure and the raising of incomes in this ravaged economy depend on the implementation of sound macro- and microeconomic policies of the new government, including the encouragement of foreign investment.